East Melbourne

 East Melbourne has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure, major projects, and planning initiatives significantly influence an area's performance.
-AreaSearch has identified a total of 49 projects that are likely to impact the area.
-Notable projects include Punt Road Oval Redevelopment, Simpson Street Residential Development, 250 Albert Street, and Elizabeth Street North Richmond Social Housing.
-The following list details those most relevant:.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 49 projects that could impact this region.
+Notable ones are Punt Road Oval Redevelopment, Simpson Street Residential Development, 250 Albert Street, and Elizabeth Street North Richmond Social Housing.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.